 If drinks are more your thing, blend the raw pit into a smoothie or juice to benefit from all its nutrients and add a wonderful creaminess to the texture.
 Use half a pit for every two-person serving (a whole one serves four).
 My favourite combinations are avocado (fruit and pit), cucumber, and green apple.
 It also tastes good mixed with mango, pineapple, and ginger.

 There is a long tradition of using the pits for various medicinal purposes.

-- The pits and skins contain high levels of antioxidants like catechins and procyandins that act as anti-inflammatories.
+- The pits and skins contain high levels of antioxidants like catechins and procyanidins that act as anti-inflammatories.
 They reduce joint pain, swelling, stiffness, and loss of joint function associated with arthritis.

-- They also have lots of antioxidant phenolic compounds that can play a significant role in preventing various degenerative illnesses, tumor growth, and cardiovascular disease.
-They may also help reduce inflammatory conditions, diabetes, and boost immunity.
+- They also have lots of antioxidant phenolic compounds that can play a significant role in preventing various degenerative illnesses, tumour growth, and cardiovascular disease.
+They may also help reduce inflammatory conditions and diabetes and boost immunity.

 - They even have insecticidal, fungicidal, and anti-microbial properties.

 - Like green tea, the seeds contain polyphenols, which are micronutrients that may play a role in the prevention of cancer and cardiovascular diseases.